Close

 View QQI details

-Acquire a thorough grounding in the fundamental areas of legal study and a broad range of specialist modules like Transnational Litigation, Civil Liberties and Criminology.
+>Acquire a thorough grounding in the fundamental areas of legal study and a broad range of specialist modules like Law and Biotechnology, Tax Law, and Media Law.

-• Get involved in our numerous student societies: the student Law Society, European Law Students’ Association or Student FLAC (Free Legal Advice Centre) Society.
+>Student societies such as the Law Society, European Law Students’ Association or Student FLAC (Free Legal Advice Centre) Society are all valuable additions to our students’ university experience.

 Duration: 4 years